bioimage-io/spec-bioimage-io/README.md

   - maven:./pom.xml
   - pip:./requirements.txt

-- `attachments` Additional files for this specification; e.g. images that are necessary for the documentation.
+- `[attachments]` Additional files for this specification; e.g. images that are necessary for the documentation.
 These files will be included when generating the model package.
-This field is optional.

 - `test_inputs` list of URIs to test inputs as described in inputs for a single test case.
 Supported file formats/extensions: .npy
 - `test_outputs` analog to test_inputs.

-- `sample_inputs` list of URIs to sample inputs to illustrate possible inputs for the model, for example stored as png or tif images.
-This field is optional.
+- `[sample_inputs]` list of URIs to sample inputs to illustrate possible inputs for the model, for example stored as png or tif images.
-- `sample_outputs` list of URIs to sample outputs corresponding to the `sample_inputs`.
-This field is optional.
+- `[sample_outputs]` list of URIs to sample outputs corresponding to the `sample_inputs`.

 - `weights` The weights for this model.
 Weights can be given for different formats, but should otherwise be equivalent.
    - `weights_format` Format of this set of weights.
 Weight formats can define additional (optional or required) fields.
-        - `authors` a list of authors.
-This field is optional, only required if the authors are different from the authors specified in root.
+        - `[authors]` a list of authors.
         - `source` link to the weights file.
 Preferably an url to the weights file.
         - `sha256` SHA256 checksum of the model weight file specified by `source` (see `models` section above for how to generate SHA256 checksum)
         - `timestamp` timestamp according to [ISO 8601](#https://en.wikipedia.org/wiki/ISO_8601)
-        - `attachments` weight specific attachments that will be included when generating the model package.
-This field is optional.
+        - `[attachments]` weight specific attachments that will be included when generating the model package.

 - `[config]`
 A custom configuration field that can contain any other keys which are not defined above.
 It can be very specifc to a framework or specific tool.
 To avoid conflicted defintions, it is recommended to wrap configuration into a sub-field named with the specific framework or tool name.